 So for the past while I have been looking to change up the wheels on the TIP Stalker Vert.
 I was perusing eBay not too long ago and I came across something very rare, a set of staggered 18″ Borbet Type A wheels!
 Not only is this a rare find but they were literally brand new and had never even had tires mounted on them before.
 For those that are old enough, you’d know that these are a serious classic look especially on a Foxbody Mustang.
 However, they were only made in 17″ for Mustang fitment.
-These 18’s I found were Mercedes fitment -66mm hub with a 5×112 bolt pattern.
+These 18’s I found were Mercedes fitment =66mm hub with a 5×112 bolt pattern.
 So how do you change your bolt pattern?
 Drilling your wheels is not the answer -let the research begin to make the bolt pattern of 5×112 fit on 5×114.3 hubs.

 - Second thing was to find out was the hub bore.
-As my convertible was converted to 5 lug with use of SN95 spindles and Ranger Axles as this kept the stock track width compared to factory.
-With the old Saleen wheels at 18×9″ all around with +24mm it was aggressive in the front and I had to run a lot of negative camber to avoid rubbing.
-In any case with this set up my hubs are 70mm.
-As the Borbets are 66, this is not a huge problem as any good machine shop could open up the hub bore by 4mm to fit.
+As my convertible was converted to 5 lug with use of SN95 spindles and Ford Ranger axles as this kept the stock track width compared to factory.
+With the old Saleen wheels at 18×9″ all around with a +24mm offset all around, it was aggressive in the front and I had to run negative camber to avoid rubbing with the use of Maximum Motorsport Caster/Camber plates.
+The SN95 hub bore is 70mm and the Borbets are 66mm, this is not a huge problem as any good machine shop could open up the hub bore by 4mm to fit.
 This was done successfully by a shop in Austin Texas.
-I provided them a HUB from autozone so they had the piece as a sample for fitment.
+I provided them a HUB from Autozone so they had the piece as a sample for fitment.

 I did have some issues finding Wobble Nuts in 1/2″ UNF thread pitch as most available out there are Metric.
 But I found a place in Germany with very reasonable pricing who literally over-nighted the nuts to me via DHL.
 They were sourced through Performance Alloys who also has a large selection of PCD Adapters.

-So as I wait to receive my center caps for the wheels (unfortunately the wheels didn’t come with them).
 This is the end result, I have a say 18 inch Type A Borbets on a Fox look hot!
-So can a 5×112 wheel fit on a 5×114 car?
+So this how I achieved to get 5×112 wheels on 5×114 hubs!
 The answer is yes, especially if you don’t require hub bore modifications but even if required you can drill or adapt.
 In case the hub bore of the wheels you wanted is larger, you can use hub-centric rings to ensure your wheels are seated and centered correctly on the hub.
 So if you’re looking at new rims with a slightly different pattern, you might be able to get them to fit!